 - Variations: There are several types of Spruce Essential Oils: Black Spruce, Blue Spruce, and White Spruce.

-- Chemistry: Hemlock Spruce is supported by Esters (bornyl acetate) and Monoterpenes (α-pinene, camphene)
+- Chemistry: Hemlock Spruce is comprised of esters (bornyl acetate) and monoterpenes (α-pinene, camphene).

 - Scent Profile: Mid to top note that is fresh, fruity, and piney